 Blossom House, 4858 S. Kenwood Avenue (Kenwood District)

 Recipient: Arthur & Elisa Reliford Jr.

 The Blossom House was designed by Frank Lloyd Wright in 1892 in the Colonial Revival architectural style.
-It is one of the last houses Wright designed in a historical revival style before becoming a pioneer of the Prairie style characterized by elongated proportions and broad horizontal lines.
+Along with the McArthur House, its neighbor immediately to the north, the Blossom House is one of the last houses Wright designed in a historical revival style before becoming a pioneer of the Prairie style characterized by elongated proportions and broad horizontal lines.
 This evolution is reflected in the carriage house designed by Wright in 1907.
 New owners undertook a major restoration project to address the deferred exterior maintenance and condition issues for both structures and to update the interior kitchen and bathrooms.
-Deteriorated siding and trim were replaced to match existing, original art-glass windows, many of them badly warped and bowing, were carefully restored.
+Deteriorated siding and trim were replaced to match existing.
+Original art-glass windows, many of them badly warped and bowing, were carefully restored.
 The deteriorated front and side porches were repaired and reconstructed to match the original design, and the brick base was repaired with salvaged brick.
 A one-story addition was built on the rear elevation.
 At the carriage house, deteriorated framing, roofing, and sheathing were replaced to match original profiles and the brick was repointed.

 437 W. Arlington Avenue (Arlington and Roslyn Place District)

 Recipient: Jonathan and Ela Lewis